— Quote from an attorney in a Dutch court (translated)

-His life being hell is why he has Fairy God parents in the first place, Timmy has two Fairy God Parents who grant his every want at any possible second, Timmy despite parental and babysitter abuse can still live in total paradise whenever he wants.
-As long as he makes smart wishes and keeps them under control...
-(Note: He never does.)
+The Fairly Oddparents.
+The whole show seems to revolve around ways to just to torture Timmy in the most cruelest ways possible.
+Heck, his parents get in on the act more often then not.
+It's a miracle the kid hasn't broken down after all the crap he gets into.
+In fact, his life being hell is why he has Fairy God parents in the first place, Timmy has two Fairy God Parents who grant his every want at any possible second, Timmy despite parental and babysitter abuse can still live in total paradise whenever he wants.
+As long as he makes smart wishes and keeps them under control.

 Time Squad.
 Almost all of the humour comes from the main characters being complete dicks to each other- Tuddrussel abuses Larry, Larry tries to kill Otto, Otto attacks Tuddrussel etc. The most vicious cases of this is when the writers had decided to make entire episodes dedicated to making sure that Otto is completely miserable, like have him abandoned on islands only inhabited by blood-thirsty baboons.
 If it's not the main guys- you can bet that some of the jokes come from ether Tuddrussel beating people up for stuff they didn't even do or historical figures being stupid or jerks and their inventions or ideas cause mayhem.

 The heroes and sidekicks of Sidekick are so horrible it almost makes you wish XOX would just destroy the world already.